ComputerMentorsGroup/MTA-SoftwareDev/Lesson-2/README.md

             System.Console.WriteLine("x is equal to " + x);
             x++; //shorthand code equivelent to x = x + 1 }

+      while(1==1){
+            //This creates an infinite loop, the computer will run whatever is in here
+            //over and over again until the program is stopped or the computer is shut down System.Console.WriteLine("Help i'm stuck in an infinite loop!");
+      }
+      //Any code below an infinite loop will never be run System.Console.WriteLine("This line will never be printed");
   }
 }
 ```